coolcorexix/ding/README.md

 # What this command do
 Play a sound when a command is done.
-This help you come back to you work when you are doing something else while waiting.
+This help you come back to work when you are doing something else while waiting.

 # Installation